Visit the Greek Islands

 Sporades means basically, the ‘scattered’ islands.
 They are off the beaten path and you’ll find a few great options for a quiet Greek-island holiday.
-They are some of the best Greek islands for families and a great location for a romantic Greek getaway.
+They are some of the best Greek islands for families and a great Greek vacation spot for couples.

-According to Kelly from Traveling Mama, the island of Skiathos is a great Greek island for families, and relaxation.
+According to Kelly from Traveling Mama, Skiathos is the best Greek island for families and couples.

 Skiathos sits off the East coast of Greece and is part of the Sporadic Islands.
 The pretty whitewashed houses are lined with vibrant pink bougainvillea flowers, which adds to the romantic feel of this Island.

 It’s home to small beaches with shallow, crystal clear water and fine-grained sand.
 You won’t find many tourists here, but a few locals relaxing with a book and soaking up the sun.
 The whole island is safe for children.
 This is certainly the best Greek island for kids.
 There’s not too much traffic or noise and everybody is going about their business in a relaxed pace.
 This is a very quiet Greek island and a great ‘slow travel’ island.

 When you wander up the narrow winding streets, you’ll find some quaint hideaway where you can taste the local cuisine or enjoy a cocktail or two.
 Don’t expect strong WiFi signal here.
 That will be the last thing on your mind as you’ll be pulled in to the slow-paced way of life on beautiful Skiathos Island.

 I highly recommend taking a boat trip to explore the neighboring islands of Skopelos and Alinossis.
 That’s where parts of the movie Mamma Mia was filmed.

 Overall, if you want to visit a relaxed Greek Island with beautiful scenery and fewer tourists, then Skiathos is perfect.
-It’s great for families with young children (older children could find it boring) and for couples as a romantic getaway.
+It’s a great Greek island for families with young children (older children could find it boring) and for couples as a romantic getaway or honeymoon.